Oscar Munoz (executive): Articles

+Board positions

+Munoz is on the boards of directors at Salesforce, Univision, CBRE, and Archer.
+He sits on the boards of trustees at Fidelity Investments, the University of Southern California, and The Brookings Institution He is a member of the Defense Business Board at the United States Department of Defense.

 Personal life

 Munoz is married; he and his wife have four children.
 Munoz is also an avid cyclist and has run in marathons.

 Philanthropy

 In 2011, the couple gave $100,000 to the University of North Florida to fund a scholarship for students who are the first in their family to attend college.
 The same year, the couple donated $1 million to a middle school in Florida to fund a dropout prevention program.

 Health

 Munoz suffered a heart attack on October 15, 2015, a month after he assumed the position of CEO of United Airlines.
 As he awaited a heart transplant, Munoz interviewed candidates for top management jobs in his apartment while connected to machines that kept his heart functioning.
 On January 5, 2016, he received a heart transplant and returned to work in March 2016.
 Munoz is one of few CEOs to continue in the position after receiving a heart transplant.
 He has spoken publicly about his vegan diet and has since transitioned to what he refers to as a "flexitarian" diet after his heart transplant.